JFWebb/mamaeles-bakery/README.md

 <img src="https://i.imgur.com/Hsu1iCj.png" alt="Mamele's New Item Page Screenshot"/>

 ## Description
-Welcome to Mamamele's Pastry.
-This web app is a first CRUD project using MongoDB.
+Welcome to Mamamele's Pastry!
+This store-front app was built as a first CRUD project using MongoDB.

 ## <a name="technologiesused"></a> Technologies Used
 * HTML5